yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 formulates SDP searches using [JuMP](https://github.com/jump-dev/JuMP.jl) and [SumOfSquares.jl](https://github.com/jump-dev/SumOfSquares.jl) to call SDP solvers.
-The purpose of these searches was to look for spurious second-order critical points and when searches failed, to inspect the dual certificates explaining why.
+The purpose of these searches was to look for spurious second-order critical points and when searches failed, to inspect the numerical dual certificates explaining why.

 Those certificates suggested algebraic patterns such as ideal membership, divisibility, dimension counts, and structure in the span of quadratic forms.